Infrastructure

 that are generated using the last commit dates of each file.
 Setting

 from URLs listed in the sitemap.
-The default is drop-html-extension: false
+The default is drop-html-extension: false.
+If

 your workflow.
 GitHub Pages automatically serves the